NETWAYS/gitlab-training/day1/00_Organisation/01_Intro.md

 * Operating system is CentOS
 * We use tmux to join your session and help you
 * Change the appearance of the terminal as you like

-!SLIDE smbullets
-# Create GitLab app in NWS

-* Objective:
- * Create a new GitLab app in NWS
-* Steps:
-  * Navigate to https://nws.netways.de and register a trial account if not existing
-  * Choose Apps > GitLab CE > Basic
-  * Deploy the app
-  * Choose `Access` and `Live View` and set a secure password for the `root` user
-  * Login with `root` and your chosen password
-  * Wait for the trainer with the Git Basics